travisdoor/bl/docs/master/docs/misc/os.md

     handle: win32.HANDLE;
 }

-// Standart input stream
+// Standard input stream
 os_stdin :: fn () *OsStdIoStream
-// Standart output stream.
+// Standard output stream.
 os_stdout :: fn () *OsStdIoStream
-// Standart output error stream. os_stderr :: fn () *OsStdIoStream
+// Standard output error stream. os_stderr :: fn () *OsStdIoStream
 ```

-In general, you can use i.e. Standart Output Stream for printing into the console, however using [print](/modules/print) function is
+In general, you can use i.e. Standard Output Stream for printing into the console, however using [print](/modules/print) function is
 more elegant in most situations.

 ## os_execute